y-alzahrani/bank-churn-prediction-using-binary-classification/README.md

 ## Project Overview

-This project focuses on predicting **bank customer churn** using three supervised machine learning algorithms:
+This project aims to predict **bank customer churn** using three supervised machine learning algorithms:

 - **Logistic Regression**
 - **K-Nearest Neighbors (KNN)**
 - **Support Vector Machines (SVM)**

-The dataset contains **simulated records** for **10,000 customers**, each described by **11 features** such as credit score, age, tenure, balance, and activity status.
+The dataset contains **simulated records** for **10,000 customers**, each described by **11 variables** such as credit score, age, tenure, balance, and activity status.
 The target variable is `churn`, where:
 - `1` indicates the customer has churned
 - `0` indicates the customer has remained with the bank